-SolarCity simulator is a web application built to assist homes, businesses, and municipal authorities in evaluating the prospects for electricity generation using rooftop-mounted solar photovoltaic (PV) systems.
+SolarCity is a web-based simulator application created to help households, businesses and municipal authorities evaluate their prospects for generating electricity using rooftop-mounted solar photovoltaic (PV) systems.

-For homes and businesses, the simulator provides a means to calculate potential savings compared to alternative power sources and alternative financing models.
+For homes and businesses, the simulator provides the means to calculate likely savings from rooftop solar PV compared to other power sources and based on a cash flow financing model.

-SolarCity simulator combines ultra-high-resolution three-dimensional building footprints with solar irradiation data, computed at 50-centimeter (cm) grid cells.
-It is one of a series of web-applications developed as part of IRENA’s Global Atlas for Renewable Energy initiative.
+The SolarCity simulator combines ultra-high-resolution three-dimensional building footprints with solar irradiation data, computed at one metre (m) grid cells.
+It is one of a series of web applications developed by the International Renewable Energy Agency (IRENA) as part of the Global Atlas for Renewable Energy.

-SolarCity is a web-application provided by IRENA that enables homes, businesses, and municipal authorities to evaluate the prospects for electricity generation using rooftop-mounted solar PV installations
+SolarCity is a web application provided by IRENA to enable households, businesses and municipal authorities to evaluate the prospects for electricity generation using rooftop-mounted solar PV installations.

 Is SolarCity a global solution?

-The methodology at the core of SolarCity simulator can be deployed worldwide, in locations where the solar potential is high but not yet prospected.
-The first implementation of the simulator was for the district of Kasese in Uganda.
-The next application – currently in development – will cover the district of Chongli, Zhangjiakou, China.
-IRENA hosts the outcomes as components of the Global Atlas.
+The methodology of the SolarCity simulator can be deployed worldwide, including in locations where solar potential is high but not yet fully evaluated.
+The first implementations of the simulator were in the districts of Kasese in Uganda and Chongli in Zhangjiakou, China.
+SolarCity is one of a series of web applications developed by IRENA as part of the Global Atlas for Renewable Energy.

-To what extent is shading on rooftops considered in the solar irradiation models?
+To what extent is shading on rooftops considered in the solar irradiation simulation?

-The solar irradiation model for SolarCity is very accurate.
-To correctly estimate the effects of shading, rooftops are captured in three dimensions, with the respective tilt and azimuths of each rooftop section determined before the shading simulations.
-See methodology.
+The solar irradiation simulation for SolarCity is very accurate.
+To correctly estimate the effects of shading, rooftops are captured in three dimensions, with the respective tilt and azimuths of each rooftop section determined before the shading simulations are applied (see methodology).

-What is the spatial resolution of the solar irradiation and PV module production calculations?
+What is the spatial resolution for the simulated solar irradiation and PV module production calculations?

-The calculations have been done with a base resolution of 50 cm, the same as the source imagery.
+The calculations have been made using a base resolution of one metre – the same as the source imagery.

-Which solar module was used to estimate the production potential on each rooftop, and is there an option to compare different panels?
+Which solar module was used to estimate the production potential of each different rooftop?
+Is there an option to compare different panel types?

-What is the uncertainty in the solar PV Performance calculations?
+What is the level of uncertainty in the solar PV performance calculations?

-The combined uncertainty in the models used in performing these calculations (irradiation and performance) is estimated to be typically around 5% when fed with accurate input.
-However, as this is the first implementation, with rooftop attributes that have been calculated from satellite-sourced imagery at 50 cm, the precise uncertainty estimate will be updated after the publishing of the platform.
+The combined uncertainty in the models used to perform these calculations (irradiation and performance) is estimated to be typically around 5% when fed with accurate input data.
+However, as this is the first implementation with rooftop attributes that have been calculated from satellite-sourced imagery at 1 m resolution, the precise uncertainty estimate will be updated after the release of the platform.

 No. The PV performance modelled in the SolarCity simulator, although calculated on an hourly time stamp over a typical meteorological year, has been aggregated to provide annual average results to simplify the calculations and visuals.

-The general architecture for the SolarCity simulator contains a module for empirical and business assessments of net metering and incentivised self-consumption policies.
+The general architecture of the SolarCity simulator contains a module for empirical and business assessments of net metering, feed-in tariffs and storage capabilities.

-What is the source of the default investment and operating costs?
+What is the source for default investment and operating costs?

 How can I request a simulator for my city?

-The current version of the SolarCity simulator has been built for demonstration in Kasese, Uganda.
-A second version is planned for a demonstration in Zhangjiakou, China.
-With careful consideration on a case by case basis, IRENA may work with governments in more countries to develop versions of the simulator for selected cities in their countries.
-Please contact IRENA for more information at GlobalAtlasServices@irena.org
+The current version of the SolarCity simulator has been built for demonstration in Kasese, Uganda and Zhangjiakou, China.
+With careful consideration on a case by case basis, IRENA may work with its Members to develop versions of the simulator for selected cities in their countries.
+For more information, please contact IRENA’s Resource Assessment unit at: GlobalAtlasServices@irena.org.

 Can IRENA perform a detailed analysis of a city?

-On a case by case basis, IRENA may decide to use the capabilities of SolarCity to conduct specific studies required by its Members.
-The outcome for such studies could be in the form of a published report and may not include interactive software online.
-Please contact IRENA for more information at GlobalAtlasServices@irena.org
+On a case by case basis, IRENA may decide to use the capabilities of SolarCity to conduct specific studies requested by its Members.
+The outcome of such studies could be in the form of a published report and may not include interactive software online.
+Please contact IRENA for more information at: GlobalAtlasServices@irena.org.

-Where can we find more details on the methodology used in SolarCity?
+Where can I find more details about how the SolarCity simulator works?